 Jumpstart Your Next Trail Project with Professional Funding Advice

 The overwhelming communal benefits of a multi-use trail network are well-documented.
 Beyond providing recreational opportunities, a well-established trail system encourages a healthy lifestyle and alternative transportation methods, promotes strong community development, and significantly boosts the local economy.
-The biggest hurdle for many communities aspiring to create or expand a trail system comes down to adequate funding.
+The biggest hurdle for many communities aspiring to create or expand a trail system is adequate funding.

-The vast majority of paved trail projects require multiple sources of funding to become a reality.
+Most paved trail projects require multiple funding sources to become a reality.
 This typically includes local or regional government contributions, private donations, and state and/or federal funds.
-However, navigating the complex network of funding programs, along with coordinating the various sources to meet a project’s needs, is a cumbersome process.
-Most funding options have specific criteria that must be met to qualify and expert guidance is essential to ensure a project receives the funding it needs to guarantee success.
+However, navigating the complex network of funding programs and coordinating the various sources to meet a project’s needs is a cumbersome process.
+Most funding options have specific criteria that must be met to qualify, and expert guidance is essential to ensure a project receives the funding it needs to guarantee success.

 At Snyder & Associates, we have decades of experience working with the Departments of Natural Resources (DNR), Iowa Department of Transportation (DOT), Iowa Economic Development Authority (IEDA), Iowa Natural Heritage Foundation (INHF), as well as countless County Conservation agencies, city staff, and county leadership teams across the Midwest.
-Additionally, our professionals have substantial experience writing and administering successful grant applications administered by numerous programs to help secure funding for planning and constructing trails, trail networks, and other related infrastructure.
+Additionally, our professionals have substantial experience writing and administering successful grant applications from numerous programs to help secure funding for planning and constructing trails, trail networks, and other related infrastructure.